What is a field station?

-Scientific teams and classes are headquartered at what was once the Wilcox Ranch housing complex.
-Overnight visitors usually pitch a tent in the camping area or, depending upon availability, they can toss a sleeping bag on one of the beds in the bunkhouse.
-Mealtime is a communal affair prepared and served from a single kitchen and enjoyed at our outside dining area.
-Many of the buildings were in poor condition and required repair.
-Investments in infrastructure have resulted in new septic systems, updated plumbing and replacement of leaking roofs.
+In Range Creek, scientific teams and field classes are headquartered at the former Wilcox Ranch.
+Staff, researchers, and students pitch tents in the camping area.
+Mealtime is a communal affair, prepared and served from a single kitchen and enjoyed at an outside dining area.
+Many of the buildings were in poor condition and require constant repair and upkeep by field station staff.
+Investments in infrastructure have resulted in new septic systems, updated plumbing, replacement of leaking roofs, and a new solar system.
 Students and volunteers have contributed hundreds of hours of “sweat equity” resulting in functioning irrigation systems, repaired fences and gates, and clean, freshly painted buildings.

-This map of the ranch complex was made using data collected by staff and students of the 2006 U of U field school using survey grade mapping equipment.
+This map of the field station headquarters was made using data collected by staff and students of the 2006 U of U field school using survey grade mapping equipment.
 Construction dates for buildings, fences, and other features range from about 1890 - 1970.
 For a virtual tour match the numbered list of photos to those on the map (see below).

 6 Corn Crib/Log Cabin